gen2tech/wc-hash-router/README.md

 # wc-hash-router

-HashRouterLib is a lightweight and versatile JavaScript library for implementing hash-based routing in web applications.
+wc-hash-router is a lightweight and versatile JavaScript library for implementing hash-based routing in web applications.
 This library is specifically designed for use with web components, providing a seamless and efficient way to handle client-side navigation.

 ## Features